SSimonPhd/portfolio/README.md

 7. Added underline hover effect to links
 8. Added media queries for mobile and tablet view ports
 9. Added flex for responsive design
-10. Added icons with active links for email, LinkedIn, and GitHub in comments sections.
+10. Added icons with active links for email, LinkedIn, and GitHub in connect sections
-11. Added new tab tooltip to connect icons
+11. Added tooltip to connect icons
 12. Added text labels to project figures
 13. Commented HTML & CSS to indicate changes made